Minimum Standards For Grantmaking

 Ideally your income, expenditure, and reserves should be broken into unrestricted and restricted activity/ funds.
 However we recognise that some organisations are not required to do this by their regulator.

-A process showing your organisation’s financial transactions and payments are reviewed by two unrelated payment authorisers
+A process showing your organisation’s financial payments are internally reviewed by at least two unrelated people

-A process showing your organisation’s financial transactions and payments are reviewed by two unrelated payment authorisers
+A process showing your organisation’s financial payments are internally reviewed by at least two unrelated people

 Safeguarding

-A clear and robust Safeguarding Policy in your organisation’s own name
+A clear and robust Safeguarding and/or Child Protection Policy in your organisation’s own name

-A clear and robust Safeguarding Policy in your organisation’s own name
+A clear and robust Safeguarding and/or Child Protection Policy in your organisation’s own name

 We do not accept policies that are in the name of another organisation.
 For example, a partner organisation, a parent organisation or a related organisation.